Hospice_Comfort_Kit/

 Respite Care: An Overview

 Caregiving can be overwhelming at times.
-That’s why taking a break is essential for recharging your batteries.
-Respite care (also called short break care) is a way for caregivers to get temporary care for their loved ones.
-Getting this “me time” of respite care can renew the caregiving relationship and prevent the negative effects of […]
+That’s why taking a break is essential for recharging your battery.
+Respite care, also called short break care, is a way for caregivers to get temporary care for their loved ones so they can take some time to rest.
+Getting this “me time” of respite care can renew the […]

-This article has been medically reviewed by Dr. Martin Duggan in 2021 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+This article has been medically reviewed by Dr. Martin Duggan in 2021.
+This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
-As a caregiver, you may […]
+As a family caregiver, your […]

 Categories